 Problem Four: No Desirable Repayment Terms

 Student loan debt cannot be discharged during bankruptcy.
 Parent Plus loans also lack some of the desirable features offered on regular (Stafford) student loans.
 These features include: deferments for medical disability or graduate school attendance, income-based repayment, and the possibility of loan forgiveness for public employees.
+While students just leaving school may hope their wages will continue to increase as gain seniority and experience, parent borrowers are often later in their careers when their wages are more stagnate.

 Problem Five: Don’t Mess with the Feds